- Oops!Something went wrong.Please try again later.

 PETER QUIGLEY: Yeah, good morning.
 And great to be with you.
 I think the number is a little disappointing but frankly, probably not too surprising, given that the July report came in before the Delta variant became so prevalent.
 So I think it's not surprising that we might see a deceleration on Friday.
 But the fact is, as you said, our customers, and I think across industries, there continues to be a mismatch in the demand for workers and the supply of workers.

-ZACK GUZMAN: And I mean, we talk about a mismatch a lot, again, as Emily kind of highlighted there in the services space, leisure and hospitality showing the bounce back.
+ZACK GUZMAN: And I mean, we talk about that mismatch a lot again as Emily kind of highlighted there in the services space, leisure and hospitality showing the bounce back.
 But the concern is as Delta continues to spread you might see some softness even in that hiring.
 And in the mismatch I mean, when you look at it at Kelly, I mean, what are you seeing in terms of maybe there might be some jobs out there but just not the jobs that the workers are matched for?

 And frankly, employees are looking for something different.
 They're looking for flexible time.
 They're looking for remote opportunities.
 They're looking for enhanced stability in their job.
 They're looking for well-being programs.
 They're looking for upskilling and career development opportunities.
 And of course, being in a safe environment and being in a welcoming environment.
 So diversity, equity, inclusion is also very important to today's workers.

 AKIKO FUJITA: What does that mean from a business standpoint?
 For those companies who are trying to fill these jobs, you're saying they're likely unable to do it because of wages, that's not the big concern for workers.
 I mean, what more do they need to offer up, especially in leisure and hospitality where we have heard so many businesses who are saying, look, we don't see these workers returning to the sector at all?